-It is important to understand that tinnitus is a symptom, not a disease.
-As such, the optimal treatment strategy should be directed toward eliminating the disease, rather than simply alleviating the symptom.
-Also, because tinnitus may be symptomatic of a more serious disorder, it is important to find the medical cause before deciding on treatment.
+Our Santa Clarita Tinnitus Treatment Center can help you understand that Tinnitus is a symptom, not a disease.
+As such, It is important that the optimal treatment strategy should be directed toward eliminating the disease, rather than simply alleviating the symptom.
+Also, because Tinnitus may be symptomatic of a more serious disorder, it is important to find the medical cause before deciding on treatment.

 Preventing and Minimizing Tinnitus

 Here are a few things patients can do to help prevent and minimize Tinnitus:

 - Reduce exposure to extremely loud noise

 - Avoid stimulants such as caffeine and nicotine